Centre, Alabama: History

 Cherokee County was established on January 9, 1836, and named after the Cherokee people who once lived in the area.
 The famous Cherokee chief, Pathkiller, lived in Turkeytown near the present town of Centre.
 In 1836 the newly founded town of Cedar Bluff became the county seat, but in 1844 the county seat was moved to the more centrally located town of Centre.
 The name was chosen, and carries the British English spelling, because of this central location in the county.
 In 2011, Centre began allowing the sale of alcoholic beverages, and is no longer a dry city.

 Geography

-Centre is located slightly west of the center of Cherokee County at 34°9'33.052" North, 85°40'29.071" West (34.159181, -85.674742).
+Centre is located slightly west of the center of Cherokee County.
 The city limits extend north to the south shore of Weiss Lake on the Coosa River.

 U.S. Route 411 and Alabama State Route 68 run to the north of the city as a bypass, with US-411 leading east 22 mi to Cave Spring, Georgia, and northwest 5 mi to Leesburg.
 Alabama State Route 9 also runs through the city, leading northeast 6 mi to Cedar Bluff with AL-68, and south 18 mi to Piedmont.

 According to the U.S. Census Bureau, the city has a total area of 29.9 sqkm, of which 29.6 sqkm is land and 0.2 sqkm, or 0.81%, is water.